-Richard Branson is the role model for many business owners that want to work hard and play hard.
-Writing on the Virgin website, he said: "I've always lived the 'work hard, play hard' philosophy, believing that it's one of the best ways to achieve balance.
-Having a busy career, doesn't mean that you can't live your life to the fullest.
-Prioritise time with your loved ones and put it in your work calendar as you would a meeting."
+Richard Branson is another role model for many business owners that want to strike the right balance.
+Writing on the Virgin website, he said: "I've always lived the 'work hard, play hard' philosophy.
+Having a busy career doesn't mean that you can't live your life to the fullest.
+Prioritise time with your loved ones, and put it in your calendar as you would a meeting."

-But Branson's strategy is less about schedules and more about a mindset.
+But Branson's strategy is less about schedules, and more about a mindset.
 He says: "I've never really thought of work and life as separate.
-My work is my life, and vice versa.
 If you can find a career you are passionate about, working hard doesn't have to be a chore."

-Here, three entrepreneurs reveal their own approach to achieving a successful work-life balance:
+We spoke to three entrepreneurs about their own approach to achieving a successful work-life balance.

 "My work-life balance is incredibly important to me.
 I start the day taking my kids to school and then usually go for a cycle or a run with the dog.
 Then I start work at 10am.

 "I set up my first business after my first child was born, as a way to combine stimulating work with raising a family.
 Now my two children are older, I can work during school hours Mondays to Wednesday, and then two long days, thanks to childcare.

 "I run a PR and marketing consultancy that opens doors for expert entrepreneurs.
 I use Thursdays and Fridays to go to client meetings, often in London, an hour away from the village where I live.